 The bad points

 - The taxes could be quite high.
 There is no longer a tax offset for interest earned on a child’s account.
 If the account has earned at least $416 over the course of a tax year, they will be taxed on the earnings and will have to lodge their own tax return.

 - There is an age limit.
 By the time your child turns at least 14, they may no longer be eligible for the account.
-Some banks, the account will convert automatically when the child turns of age in order to give them more access to their own savings.
-If not, you should consider allowing them to make the change themselves and find an HISA that rewards them for making monthly deposits.
+Some banks will automatically convert the account when the child turns of age in order to give them more access to their own savings.
+If your bank doesn’t do this, you should consider allowing them to make the change themselves and find an HISA that rewards them for making monthly deposits.

 Are there any traps to avoid?

-Parents will not have to worry about their child losing money with a savings account as these are protected by the Australian Government guarantee for deposits of $250,000 or less.
-They should however consider other risks that may come from managing a child’s HISA account.
+Parents won’t have to worry about their child losing money with a savings account as deposits of $250,000 or less are guaranteed by the Australian government.
+However, they should consider other risks that may come from managing a child’s HISA account.
 For example, using your child's account to save for their music lessons depends on where the funds are coming from.
-If you want to save your own money there, even if it is intended towards the purchase of something for your child, tax implications will apply.
+If you want to save your own money in your child’s HISA account, even if it is intended to purchase something for your child, tax implications will apply.

-- Withdrawals are very limited.
+- Withdrawals are limited.
 As your child grows and is given more access to the account, they could fall into the habit of making frequent withdrawals from it.
-If you believe this may be an issue for your child, look for an HISA for kids with limited access.
+If you believe this may be an issue for your child, look for a kid’s HISA that limits access.

-- Any harsh terms and conditions.
+- Terms and conditions.
 Be sure to read the Product Disclosure Statement closely before you commit to a product.
 The interest rate may look good, but it's likely going to revert to an average rate after a period of time.